The Trala Method

 Who is the Trala Method for?

 Trala is best for absolute beginners and people who used to play and are now picking back up their instrument again.
-If you’re excited about the violin and are ready to start learning, Trala is for you.
+If you’re excited about playing an instrument and are ready to start learning, Trala is for you.

 We welcome people of all ages and backgrounds.
 While existing methods are almost exclusively geared towards children, the majority of Trala students are adults.
 At the time of writing, the oldest known Trala student is in her 80s (hey Linda!)
 We are here to serve our students.
 We welcome everyone.